brettpetch/plex-cdn/README.md

 ## Requirements

-- An AWS account (with billing and a hosted zone), that's right you cheap fuck...
-Get off your wallet.
+- An AWS account (with billing and a hosted zone).
-- A few servers laying around (ideally 1gbps+)
+- A few servers laying around (ideally 1gbps+).
 - A number of beverages (preferably beers, find a nice IPA...)

 ## AWS Config